betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/BetAngelMultipleMarketRatings.md

 If you have a list of ratings already in a spreadsheet that's even better - you'll be able to tweak the Excel formulas to work with whatever format your data is in.

 Wherever your ratings come from, you'll need to include them in the spreadsheet you're using to interact with Bet Angel.
-Here we're using an Excel [spreadsheet we edited for this strategy](./assets/BetAngel_MultipleMarketRatings.xls), and we've included a worksheet called RATINGS where you can copy in the runner names, ratings and adjust other strategy variables.
+Here we're using an Excel [spreadsheet we edited for this strategy](./assets/BetAngel_MultipleMarketRatings.xls), and we've included a worksheet called 'RATINGS' where you can copy in the runner names, ratings and adjust other strategy variables.

 ![Automating a ratings based strategy with Bet Angel](./img/BARatingsBetsmartExample.jpeg)

 ---
 ###- Writing your rules

-As with any automated strategy, one of the most important steps is deciding what logical approach you want to take, and writing rules that suit.
+As with any automated strategy, one of the most important steps is deciding what logical approach you want to take and writing rules that suit.

 We're using an [customised Bet Angel template Excel sheet](./assets/BetAngel_MultipleMarketRatings.xls) to implement our strategy, so it can make betting decisions based on our BetSmart ratings and automate on multiple markets.
 Excel is an excellent tool, but it can take an investment of time to be able to use it effectively.